 Validate Incoming PLC Data

-Now that you've trusted the certificate, go back to the AWS IoT console.
+Now that you've trusted the certificate, go back to the AWS IoT SiteWise console.

 In the SiteWise console, click the icon on the left side of the page, select buildassets

 In the asset tree on the left, drill down to an asset (i.e. Hauloff or Conveyor), select it and then select “Measurements” tab for that asset.